Who We Are

 The General Federation of Women’s Clubs (GFWC) is an international women’s organization dedicated to community improvement by enhancing the lives of others through volunteer service.

-In 1995, the Loudon Women’s Club (LWC) began the process of organizing a General Federation of Women’s Clubs in Tellico Village.
-The LWC held a meeting in the Recreation Center inviting several women from Tellico Village.
-In subsequent meetings, the Tellico Village members (13) paid dues, elected officers and developed by-laws following Federation guidelines.
+In 1995, the Loudon Women’s Club (LWC) began organizing a General Federation of Women’s Clubs in Tellico Village.
+The LWC held a meeting in the Recreation Center, inviting several women from Tellico Village.
+In subsequent meetings, the Tellico Village members (13) paid dues, elected officers, and developed bylaws following Federation guidelines.

-The Tellico Village Women’s Club was first recognized on March 16, 1996 and the charter was officially recognized at the Centennial Convention of Tennessee Federation of Clubs on April 26, 1996.
-Since that time the membership has grown steadily and many thousands of dollars have been raised for worthwhile causes.
-The women of the club give unselfishly of their time and are tireless in their commitment to community service.
+The Tellico Village Women’s Club was first recognized on March 16, 1996, and its charter was officially recognized at the Centennial Convention of the Tennessee Federation of Clubs on April 26, 1996.
+Since then, the membership has grown steadily, and many thousands of dollars have been raised for worthwhile causes.
+The club’s women give unselfishly of their time and tirelessly commit to community service.

-With more than 100,000 members in every state and more than a dozen countries, GFWC focuses on community specific, hands-on projects that provide immediate impact within the member community.
+With more than 100,000 members in every state and more than a dozen countries, GFWC focuses on community-specific, hands-on projects that immediately impact the member community.

-Explore our history, our commitment and our accomplishments by logging onto our GFWC International website at: www.gfwc.org.
-Learn about our founder, Jane Cunningham Croly, and how her determination back in 1868 created a wave of volunteerism that continues to do so much for so many.
+Explore our history, commitment, and accomplishments by logging onto our GFWC International website at www.gfwc.org.
+Learn about our founder, Jane Cunningham Croly, and how her determination in 1868 created a wave of volunteerism that continues to do so much for so many.

-As an additional resource, our GFWC Tennessee-specific website at www.gfwctennessee.com provides an overview of clubs and programs within our state and features the GFWC Tennessee Handbook.
+As an additional resource, our GFWC Tennessee-specific website, www.gfwctennessee.com, provides an overview of clubs and programs in our state and features the GFWC Tennessee Handbook.

 What We Do

-GFWC clubs and club women are the fabric that binds not only the federation, but the communities in which they live and work.
-By Living the Volunteer Spirit, GFWC club women transform lives each day, not simply with monetary donations, but with hands-on tangible projects that provide immediate impact.
+GFWC clubs and club women are the fabric that binds not only the federation but also the communities in which they live and work.
+By living the Volunteer Spirit, GFWC club women transform lives daily, not simply with monetary donations but hands-on, tangible projects that provide immediate impact.

-With a grassroots approach that often thinks locally but impacts globally, GFWC, its clubs and members remain committed to serving as a force for global good, as it has done since its formation 125 years ago.
+With a grassroots approach that often thinks locally but impacts globally, GFWC, its clubs, and members remain committed to serving as a force for global good, as they have since their formation 125 years ago.

-See Community Services for descriptions of GFWC Tellico Village community service programs, along with a recap of our most recent local projects.
+See Community Services for descriptions of GFWC Tellico Village’s community service programs and a recap of our most recent local projects.

 GFWC Collect

-Written in 1904 by Longmont (Colorado) High School Principal Mary Stewart, the Collect For Women is read at every GFWC chapter around the world.
-In her own words “It was written as a prayer for the day.
-I called it a ‘Collect for Club Women’ because I felt that women working together with wide interests for large ends was a new thing under the sun and that, perhaps they had need for special petition and meditation of their own.”
+Written in 1904 by Longmont (Colorado) High School Principal Mary Stewart, the Collect for Women is read at every GFWC chapter around the world.
+In her own words, “It was written as a prayer for the day.
+I called it a ‘Collect for Club Women’ because I felt that women working together with wide interests for large ends was a new thing under the sun and that, perhaps, they needed special petition and meditation of their own.”
 The first women’s organization to hear and use the Collect was the General Federation of Women’s Clubs.

 let us be large in thought, in word, in deed.